mhwlng/kiosk-server/README.md

 https://www.aliexpress.com/item/1005001966967133.html

+Raspberry Pi Compute Module 4 (I only have the 8GB RAM / 16GB EMMC version)

-Rapberry pi Compute Module 4 with the Waveshare CM4-NANO-B expansion board (available on Amazon)
+The Waveshare CM4-NANO-B expansion board (also available on Amazon)

 https://www.waveshare.com/wiki/CM4-NANO-B

 The USB-C port is connected to the 5V power.
-(And used once, to put the OS image onto the EMMC flash.)
+(Also used to put the OS image onto the EMMC flash.)

-The USB-A port is connected to the display (to power it and also for the touch screen)
+The USB-A port is connected to the display.
+(To power it and also for the touch screen)

 The HDMI port is connected to the display HDMI port.